tim48-robot/disgitbot/discord_bot/README.md

    **Example URLs:** If your Cloud Run URL is `https://discord-bot-abcd1234-uc.a.run.app`, then:
    - Homepage URL: `https://discord-bot-abcd1234-uc.a.run.app`
    - Callback URL: `https://discord-bot-abcd1234-uc.a.run.app/login/github/authorized`
-   - If you are using the newer hosted flow, set the callback to `YOUR_CLOUD_RUN_URL/auth/callback` instead.
+   - After OAuth completes, the app will redirect users to `/auth/callback` for the success page.

 4. **Get Credentials:**
    - Click "Register application"